-Vispring, formerly Vi Spring or Vi-Spring, is a luxury bed founded in 1901 and operating in London, England.
-It offers luxury materials and a line of hybrids and innerspring mattresses with all natural ingredients such as horsetail, wool, alpaca, cashmere, and silk.
+Vispring, formerly Vi Spring or Vi-Spring, is a luxury brand founded in 1901 and operating in London.
+It offers luxury materials and a line of hybrids and innerspring mattresses with all natural ingredients such as horsetail, wool, vicuña, cashmere, and silk.
 Sold across Europe and North America, Vispring gets mixed feedback from customers overall.
 While they use undoubtedly high end materials, there are some complaints about durability of feel and compression in the top layers.

 John Lewis & Partners is a high end department store chain that is based in the UK.
 In terms of mattresses, they sell mostly high priced and high end name-brands, but also have some budget-friendly options available.
 Many of the mattresses sold have concerns about durability and value for the money.
 Read on to learn more about their full offering and which mattresses may work for you.